openstax/webview/README.md

 npm test failures are not as informative as they could be.
 If `coffeelint` fails, you can run it with `grunt coffeelint` to get more information

+To enable development mode, add `?dev-mode=true` to the URL.

 # Updating

 From the root `webview` directory, run `./script/update`, which executes the following commands: